-* BWB spokesman says regulator will appeal cartel court decision
+* BWB spokesman says regulator will appeal cartel court

 * BWB spokeswoman says no official decision yet